openstack/governance/CHAIR.rst

 =========================

-The TC, Board of Directors, and leaders of other Foundation projects meet at the Summit to discuss topics of interest to the entire group.
+The TC, Board of Directors, and leaders of other Foundation projects meet at the Summit or virtually to discuss topics of interest to the entire group.

 Work with the Chair of the Board to build the agenda for the meeting, using input from the TC about topics that we want/need to discuss.